Skip to Content

 How does a pellet stove work

-Pellet stoves can be thought of as combination fireplace that uses both fire and circulation to produce the desired level of warmth.
+Pellet stoves can be considered a combination fireplace that uses fire and circulation to produce the desired warmth.
 While burning wood pellets produce heat, powered fans move it through the system – and warm up your space.

 Auto-ignition stoves are easy to light with a single button.
-Manual ignition stoves require the user to light the wooden pellets themselves in order to fire up.
+Manual ignition stoves require the user to light the wooden pellets to fire up.

 See Related: Are Brown Paper Bags Compostable?